 Within the electrical distribution network there has been a requirement for non-power industry workers, including certain telecommunication workers for the installation and maintenance of telecommunication and pay TV type assets, to have access to the space in the vicinity of the overhead electrical distribution company assets located on power poles.

 Telecommunications workers are currently able to gain access to the electrical distribution network assets through the use of Facility Access Agreements (FAA).

-The Electricity Safety (Installations) Regulations 2009 specifies the minimum distances to be maintained for persons and aerial electric lines, as well as the requirements for telecommunications workers to work closer than those specified separation distances.
+The Electricity Safety (General) Regulations 2019 specifies the minimum distances to be maintained for persons and aerial electric lines, as well as the requirements for telecommunications workers to work closer than those specified separation distances.

-The Electricity Safety (Installations) Regulations 2009, Regulation 318 (2) (c) specifies the requirements for telecommunication workers undertaking communication installations in the vicinity of overhead electrical lines.
+The Electricity Safety (General) Regulations 2019, Regulation 614 (2) (c) specifies the requirements for telecommunication workers undertaking communication installations in the vicinity of overhead electrical lines.
 The current regulation states:

 (2) This regulation does not apply to—

 (c) a telecommunications worker who holds a current certificate specifying satisfactory completion of a training course in power line awareness, approved by Energy Safe Victoria; or

 NOTE: This regulation is NOT applicable to persons who are working for or under the control of a distribution network owner.